hcsa/yacg/README.md

     cost-color: 3
     description: |
       Propose a new mechanic.
 That mechanic is valid for this game.
+    flavor-text: |
+      "Sometimes you talk in the flavor text"

   # All fields that have no gameplay influence
   metadata: